Gronau, North Rhine-Westphalia: Geography

-Local history
+History

 Documentary evidence of Gronau dates to 1365, and of district Epe to 1188.

 Industrialisation took hold in Gronau with the founding of the first textile factory in 1854.
 Dutch investors, in particular, drove the growing textile industry.
 In 1875, railway lines were opened from Gronau to Münster, Dortmund, and Enschede.

 With the growth of the textile industry and the founding of the Gronauer Bauverein (homebuilding) in the eastern part of the city (1893), an expansion of the settlement area began.
 By the time of World War I, a new town hall, the district court, the parish church of St. Antonius, schools, hospitals, an indoor swimming pool, waterworks, an electricity plant, and the city park had been built in Gronau.

 On 27 December 1897, Gronau was granted town rights.
 In 1910, the skeleton of a Cretaceous plesiosaur was discovered and is now housed in the Geological-Paleontological Museum of Münster.

 On the night of 9 to 10 November 1938, also known as "Reichspogromnacht", the synagogue in Wallstraße was desecrated in connection with the persecution of the Jewish population.
 Eventually, most Jews from Gronau and Epe were deported to the extermination camps.
 There is still a Jewish cemetery in Gronau today.
 In the Epe district, the former Jewish synagogue is currently being rebuilt as a cultural centre.

 In 1975, Gronau and the municipality of Epe were merged into the new municipality of Gronau.

 The bankruptcy of the van Delden Group, founded in 1854, in 1980-1981 marked the end of the era of the textile industry in Gronau.